andyfarquharson/hello-world/readme.txt

 Hello,
-My name is Andy.
+My name is Andy!
-Nice to meet you.
+Nice to meet you!

-Good bye
+Bye bye